yingx9/tp/docs/DeveloperGuide.md

 Then the commands will generate a `CommandResult` to give informative feedback to the user.

 <img src="images/CommandClassDiagram.png" />

-### Data Component

-The `Data` Component is implemented using the `GenericList` which acts as a container for 2 List's of types `Resource` and `Event`.
-When starting the program, the GenericList will be loaded with data from the storage file.
-On exit, the data from the GenericList will be saved back into the storage file.

 ### Storage Component